Skip to Main Content

 Can you dress sets for Peruvian period productions?

-Yes, our decorators have experience with Incan, colonial viceroyalty, republican, and mid-century Peruvian settings.
-We source authentic period items through specialist dealers, estate collections, and traditional artisan workshops.
+Yes.
+Our decorators have worked on Incan, colonial viceroyalty, republican, and mid-century Peruvian settings.
+We source genuine period items through trusted dealers, estate collections, and traditional artisan workshops.

 How do you handle productions filming across Peru's diverse geography?

-We coordinate set decorating logistics across Lima, Cusco, Arequipa, the Sacred Valley, and remote locations.
-Our teams manage transport between coast, highlands, and jungle regions, maintaining continuity across all sets.
+We set up set-decorating logistics across Lima, Cusco, Arequipa, the Sacred Valley, and remote locations.
+Our teams handle transport between coast, highland, and jungle regions and keep scene matching tight across every set.

 What about custom fabrication?